 We negotiate with ourselves and with others every day of our lives.
-For the most part these negotiations are not high conflict and emotionally charged, but they certainly can be.
+For the most part these negotiations are not emotionally charged, but they certainly can be.

-Here are some simple steps to help you manage emotions in a high-stakes negotiation.
+Here are 4 simple steps to help you manage emotions in a high-stakes negotiation.

-Be prepared to discuss the facts but avoid making it a debate about right and wrong.
-Acknowledge the facts that are in issue and seek to agree on a practical and hopefully low-cost way to resolve those factual issues.
-If they are triggered and go to fault and blame or to positional bargaining, take a break.
+4) Be prepared to discuss the facts but avoid making it a debate about right and wrong.
+Acknowledge the facts that are in issue and seek to agree on a practical way to resolve those factual discrepancies.
+If negative emotions arise, take a break.
+Remember you want to shift the focus from the past and a debate about fault and blame to a dialogue about the future and the co-creation of a solution that meets all the party’s interests and needs.

 Your questions and comments are welcome and appreciated.